Platform-Studio/demo_pcs_service/README.md

 ### Supported implementations
 At the time of writing, functions can be implemented as any of the following:

-- inline Ruby defined in the Function definition (suitable for most simple functions)
-- Ruby class (suitable for more complex functions)
+- JavaScript
 - Cloud functions that are uploaded to Google Cloud on deployment and called via API (most flexible but introduces another potential point of failure)

 ### Function environment
-When a Function is invoked, it has access to a number of objects and methods:
+When a Function is invoked, it has access to a number of objects and methods from the PCS environment:

 - `params` - a hash of the params passed to the Function by the LLM
-- `chat` - the Chat the function was called from, allowing the Function to access messages, update UX, modify suggestions, etc
+- `chat` - the Chat the function was called from, allowing the Function to access Messages, update the UX, modify suggestions, etc
 - `config` - a hash of the configuration for the Function specified in the Agent definition
-- `store` - providing access to key/value storage for the current Service to allow data to be persisted between Chats
+- `store` - providing access to key/value storage for the current Service to allow data to be persisted between Chats (also referred to as "memories")

+### External functions
+A Function can optionally be set as "external".

+This means that, in addition to the LLM being able to call it through a tool call, it can also be called over HTTP/S.

+External Functions allow the LLM and forms-and-buttons web UX to share the same functionality and state.

 ### MCP Support
 Agents defined in PCS can also call tools over the MCP protocol (see https://modelcontextprotocol.io/introduction).